berndoJ/revenge-of-lllattice-writeup/README.md

 ```

 By sending some example values to the FPGA, we can observe, that the FPGA waits
-for 8 bytes to be send to it and then responds with a set of different 8 bytes,
+for 8 bytes to be sent, and then responds with a set of different 8 bytes,
 most likely encrypted - as the prompt of the challenge already suggests.

 We can now try to slightly alter the payload in order to test the behaviour of